johanna-utta-learner/bokmal-app/README.md

 ### 2. User-added content

 User-added content is content added through the app interface.
+I add it myself when I see interesting phrases or vocab.

 It is currently stored in the browser using `localStorage`.

 Because browser storage can disappear, the app includes an export/import system.
 This allows user-added content to be backed up to a JSON file and restored later.
+The JSON file is saved on my chromebook with the date and time it was exported as part of the file name.
+If I lose local browser status, then I import the data from my hard drive using the import button.

 If browser storage is lost, the app falls back to seed content only.